DNA used in exoneration? No

 Wiley's Wrongful Conviction

-Wiley Bridgeman was 20 years old and living in Cleveland, Ohio, when he was sentenced to death in 1975 for the murder-robbery of a money order salesman named Harold Franks.
+Wiley Bridgeman was 20 years old and living in Cleveland, Ohio, when he became a victim of wrongful conviction due to false testimony and police misconduct.
 The sole evidence against Wiley, and his co-defendants, brother Ronnie Bridgeman (aka Kwame Ajamu) and friend Ricky Jackson, was the false, coerced eyewitness testimony of a 13-year-old boy named Eddie Vernon, who was to later play a central role in exonerating the three men.
-No physical or forensic evidence linked any of them to the crime, none of them had any prior criminal record, and defense witnesses provided all three with credible alibis.
+No physical or forensic evidence linked any of them to the 1975 murder-robbery of Harold Franks, none of them had any prior criminal record, and defense witnesses provided all three with credible alibis.
 Nevertheless, all three were sentenced to death just months after their arrest, later commuted to life without parole.

 In 2002, Wiley was granted parole.
 Several weeks later, he was living in a shelter in Cleveland when he had an ill-fated, accidental encounter with Vernon, who was working as a security guard at the shelter.
 Vernon's supervisor told Vernon to report the contact to Wiley’s parole officer because the contact was prohibited by the terms of Wiley’s parole.
 Vernon did so and as a result, Wiley’s parole was revoked and he was sent back to prison after being free for only about three months.